Estacio7u7/rosNodes/README.md

 ```
 M
 ```
+This information is processed and sent to the next layer of nodes with a frequenzy of 0,5Hz

 **Script H.py: The defuzzyficator node H**
-This node makes a decition tree that converts those three values in a only one that is being sent to the Arduino Board as a String.
+This node makes a decition tree that converts those three values in a only one that is being sent to the Arduino Board as a String every 5 seconds or with a frequenzy of 5Hz.

 **Arduino Scipt: The board as I/O interface**
 We connected two potenciometers as analog inputs and a button as digital input.
 To see the result we connected a difuse led that changes its brightness taking advantages of PWM pins.
 The script creates a node that sends a string to the A node with values processed from the connected pins.